2021-03-01

 print true

-Since fiddling with individual bits is not a common operation, there
+Since fiddling with individual bits is not a common operation, and precedence of these

 Subscript Operator